lloesche/dcos-ovh-cloud/dcos-quickstart.md

 * `--postflight` Makes sure DC/OS was installed successfully

 That's it.
 If everything went well you'll be able to log into DC/OS using http on any of the master IPs.

+## Network Information
+DC/OS is made up of a lot of moving parts.
+Refer to [the DC/OS Ports documentation](https://dcos.io/docs/1.8/administration/installing/ports/) for an overview of all the network ports in use.
+It's currently recommended to allow free communication between the nodes of a cluster.

 ## TL;DR
 At the very least replace `master_list`, `agent_list` and `ssh_user`.